katcipis/sophia/notes/architecture.md

 and more things that can go wrong.

-People usually focus on the benefits the broker brings, in terms of features, but forgot that they will be an extra moving part nonetheless that can affect the whole behavior of your system.
+People usually focus on the benefits the broker brings, in terms of features, but forget that they will be an extra moving part that can affect the whole behavior of your system.

-One of the usual benefits is around resiliency because some brokers implement sophisticated try again/backoff logic to help handle situations where something is wrong on the system of with a message, with also support to some form of dead letter mechanism.
+One of the usual benefits is around resiliency because some brokers implement sophisticated try again/backoff logic to help handle situations where something is wrong on the system or with a message, usually with some support to a form of dead letter mechanism.
 There is nothing wrong with any of that, but it still is a more complex way to reason about resiliency.
-Now instead of considering the behavior of 2 endpoints you need to consider the behavior of 3 endpoints in terms of failure recovery.
+Now instead of considering the behavior of 2 endpoints you need to consider the behavior of 3 endpoints in terms of failure recovery (and consider what to do with the dead letter, which usually is ignored/not handled properly).

 Also smart message brokers are a double edged sword.
 If you are old enough (I am) you can remember that when the whole RESTful thing started more than